 NOTE A class represents a concept within the system being modelled.
 Depending on the kind of model, the concept may be real-world (for an analysis model), or it may also contain algorithmic and computer implementation concepts (for a design model).
-A classifier is a generalization of class that includes other class-like elements, such as data type, actor and component coordinate reference system coordinate system that is related to an object by a datum
+A classifier is a generalization of class that includes other class-like elements, such as data type, actor and component coordinate reference system

 NOTE: Parts with non-fixed multiplicity may be created after the composite itself, but once created they live and die with it (that is, they share lifetimes).
 Such parts can also be explicitly removed before the death of the composite.
 Composition may be recursive.
-Synonym: Composite aggregation curve
+Synonym: Composite aggregation

-NOTE In a coordinate reference system, the coordinate numbers are qualified by units
+$\label{eq:note_norm} \mbox{NOTE } \mbox{ In a {\it coordinate reference system}, the coordinate numbers are qualified by units}$ curve